-I read those words and they spoke to a project I had been thinking about for a while.
+I read those words from Elie Wiesel and they spoke to a project I had been thinking about for a while.
 When it comes to photography, I’ve always been an enthusiastic student.
-Year after year I invest in education, using what I’ve learned to get better but then I fail to complete the circle by sending what I know back into the world.
+Year after year I invest in education, using what I’ve learned to get better.
+The trail stops there when I fail to complete the circle by sending what I know back into the world.
 For some reason I just assume everyone else knows everything I know.
-But after attending styled shoots with other photographers, making new friends at workshops and conferences, and working with my own second shooters, I realize everyone is at their own point in their journey.
+But after attending styled shoots with other photographers, making new friends at workshops and conferences, and working with my own second shooters, I realize everyone is scattered along different points on their path.

 So, over the next 100 days, I’ll be blogging daily to share what I know about shooting, weddings, film, lighting, business, marketing and self care as an entrepreneur.
-My hope is to add knowledge and encouragement to your journey, wherever you are.
+My hope is to add knowledge and encouragement to your journey, wherever you are along your path.

 |Denise Karis is an Arizona photographer who enjoys musicals, Doctor Who and breakfast burritos.
 IG @denisekaris|